phetsims/geometric-optics/doc/model.md

 ### Optics

 This simulation supports two types of optics: lenses (convex, concave) and mirrors (convex, concave, flat).
 The lenses are considered to be ideal and free of spherical and comatic aberrations.

+The mirror is modeled as a lens with index of refraction = 2.
+The flat mirror is modeled as a convex mirror with a very large radius of curvature (100000 cm).

 ### Focal Length